Clock of the Long Now: Location

 The Long Now Foundation has purchased the top of Mount Washington near Ely, Nevada, which is surrounded by Great Basin National Park, for the permanent storage of the full-sized clock, once it is constructed.
 It will be housed in a series of rooms (the slowest mechanisms visible first) in the white limestone cliffs, approximately 10000 ft up the Snake Range.
 The site's dryness, remoteness, and lack of economic value should protect the clock from corrosion, vandalism, and development.
 Hillis chose this area of Nevada in part because it is home to a number of dwarf bristlecone pines, which the Foundation notes are nearly 5,000 years old.
 The clock will be almost entirely underground, and only accessed by foot traffic from the east once complete.

 Before building the public clock in Nevada, the foundation is building a full-scale clock of similar design in a mountain of the Sierra Diablo range near Van Horn, Texas.
 The test drilling for the underground construction at this site was started in 2009.
 The site is on property owned by Amazon founder Jeff Bezos, who is also funding its construction.
 The lessons learned in the construction of this first full-scale 10,000-year clock will inform the final design of the clock in Nevada.

+According to a FAQ published on the Foundation of the Long Now's website in 2024, the prototype clock in Texas has been designated as the primary location for the 10,000 year clock project due to the complexity and cost of the project.